-Course description
+Course Description

 Globalization is the worldwide trend of business expanding beyond their domestic borders.
 To compete in today's global economy, managers need to be able to apply management principles across countries and cultures with suitable adaptation in the process.
 Adopting a truly global perspective of management, this course presents current thinking in international business theory and practice.
-The course will cover topics such as international trade theories, culture, foreign direct investment, international strategy, and global human resource management.
+The course will cover topics such as international trade theories, country environments (e.g., political, legal, financial, and economic), culture, foreign direct investment, international strategy, and global supply chain management.
 Among others, the course has two main objectives: (1) developing a regard for human values and the ability to make judgments based on ethical and environmental considerations, and (2) understanding the multicultural aspects and international dimensions of the world in which we live and be familiar with knowledge and methods necessary to deal with related problems.